Books to Support a Mystery Genre Study

 Because they are short and sweet, these books can be used to demonstrate for students the basic elements of a mystery.
 I use many of these books for reading aloud.

-The Case of the Missing Monkeys by Cynthia Rylant
+The Case of the Missing Monkey by Cynthia Rylant

 Ace detectives and very best friends Bunny Brown and Jack Jones work together to solve a case involving monkeys that are missing.